-The Suspend (75H or B0H) command interrupts a Page Program, Page Erase, Sector Erase, Half Block Erase or Block Erase operation to allow access to the memory array.
+The Suspend (75H) command interrupts a Page Program, Page Erase, Sector Erase, Half Block Erase or Block Erase operation to allow access to the memory array.
 After the program or erase operation has entered the suspended state, the memory array can be read except for the page being programmed or the page, sector or block being erased.

-Suspended Operation Readable Region of Memory Array Page Program All but the Page being programmed Page Erase All but the Page being erased Sector Erase(4KB) All but the 4KB Sector being erased Half Block Erase(32KB) All but the 32KB Block being erased Block Erase(64KB) All but the 64KB Block being erased
+Table 1210 Readable 7 trea of montery Table 1210 Reduction to a crimentary trime a ringital of 21 acc operation to eacpended Suspended Operation Readable Region of Memory Array Page Program All but the Page being programmed Page Erase All but the Page being erased Sector Erase(4KB) All but the 4KB Sector being erased Half Block Erase(32KB) All but the 32KB Block being erased Block Erase(64KB) All but the 64KB Block being erased

-Table-11.0 Readable Area of Memory While a Program or Erase Operation is Suspended
+Table-12.0 Readable Area of Memory While a Program or Erase Operation is Suspended

 When the Serial NOR Flash receives the Suspend command, there is a latency of tPSL or tESL before the Write Enable Latch (WEL) bit clears to "0" and the SUS2 or SUS1 sets to "1".
-Afterwards, the device is ready to accept one of the commands listed in Table-11.1 "Acceptable Commands During Program/Erase Suspend after tPSL/tESL" (e.g. Read Data Bytes at Higher Speed (0BH) command).
+Afterwards, the device is ready to accept one of the commands listed in Table-12.1 "Acceptable Commands During Program/Erase Suspend after tPSL/tESL" (e.g. Read Data Bytes at Higher Speed (0BH) command).
 Refer to "AC CHARACTERISTICS" for tPSL and tESL timings.
-Table-11.2 "Acceptable Commands During Suspend (tPSL/tESL not required)" lists the commands for which the tPSL and tESL latencies do not apply.
+Table-12.2 "Acceptable Commands During Suspend (tPSL/tESL not required)" lists the commands for which the tPSL and tESL latencies do not apply.
 For example, Read Status Register, Read Security Registers, Reset Enable and Reset can be issued at any time after the Suspend command.